la2050/archive/_projects/2016/citywide-billboard-art-show-connecting-emerging-artists-with-mass-audiences-on-the-streets-of-la.md

   - Advisors/board members
   - 'Staff '
   - Publicity/awareness
+project_description: >-
+  TBC will mount an art exhibition on billboards across many neighborhoods of the city & featuring works from emerging Los Angeles artists.
+Of the estimated 30-50 works (pending rental fee rates), 5 will be selected by public voting with the remainder selected by a curator.
+In addition, we will highlight emerging artists each week for 3 months on our website, social media channels, & on an app.
+We want to bring art to Angelenos and help artists develop sustainable careers in the arts.
 project_impact: >-
   ["Arts establishments","Employment in the creative industries","Measures of cultural and global economic influence (“soft power”)"]